Sireniks: Celestial motifs

 Another tale presents the sky as an upper world where people can get to and return from, and experience adventures there: communicate with people living there, kill a big worm, observe the earth from up there through a hole, descend back to the earth.

 Magic

-Several Eskimo peoples had beliefs in usage of amulets, formulae (spells, charms).
-Furthermore, several peoples living in more or less isolated groups (including many Eskimo ones) understand natural phenomena on a personal level: there are imagined beings resembling to human but differing as well.
-As for Sirenik Eskimos, in one of their tales, we find the motif of the effective calling of natural phenomena for help in danger: an eagle is pursuing people on the ice, and a woman begins to talk about calling wind and frost, then at once the river freezes in, and the eagle freezes onto the ice.
+Several Inuit and Yupik peoples had beliefs in usage of amulets, formulae (spells, charms).
+Furthermore, several peoples living in more or less isolated groups (including many Inuit and Yupik ones) understand natural phenomena on a personal level: there are imagined beings resembling to human but differing as well.
+As for Sirenik people, in one of their tales, we find the motif of the effective calling of natural phenomena for help in danger: an eagle is pursuing people on the ice, and a woman begins to talk about calling wind and frost, then at once the river freezes in, and the eagle freezes onto the ice.

 Some tale examples

 Only their short summaries follow.
 Quotation marks refer not to literate citation, they just separate remarks from tale summaries.